-Board of Trustees Ohio State Highway Patrol Retirement System Columbus, Ohio
+To the Ohio Highway Patrol Retirement System Board 1900 Polaris Parkway, Suite 201 Columbus, Ohio 43240

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Ohio State Highway Patrol Retirement System (HPRS), which comprise the statement of fiduciary net position as of December 31, 2019, and the related statement of changes in fiduciary net position for the year then ended, and the related notes to the financial statements, which collectively comprise HPRS's basic financial statements, and have issued our report thereon dated June 26, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Ohio Highway Patrol Retirement System (HPRS), a component unit of the State of Ohio, as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise HPRS' basic financial statements, and have issued our report thereon dated June 22, 2021.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered HPRS's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of HPRS's internal control.
-Accordingly, we do not express an opinion on the effectiveness of HPRS's internal control.
+In planning and performing our audit of the financial statements, we considered HPRS' internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of HPRS' internal control.
+Accordingly, we do not express an opinion on the effectiveness of HPRS' internal control.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements, on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.